orlandoazu0709/orlandoazu0709/README.md

 - 👋 Hi, I'm Orlando.

-- I’m currently a student at Swarthmore College and prospect CS major.
+- I am a student at Swarthmore College and prospect CS major.
 - In my free time, I try to improve my programming skills and understanding of CS concepts through short projects!
-- I’m looking for internship opportunities in software/web development to continue growing and use my skills to contribute to those around me!
+- I am currently looking for internship opportunities in software/web development to continue growing and use my skills to contribute to those around me.

 - Feel free to reach out -> oazuara1@swarthmore.edu
 - Linkedin -> https://www.linkedin.com/in/orlando-yahir-azuara-hernandez-174221182/